Varshaneel/finalproject/README.md

 ### Feedback:

 To document the progress so far and get shiny portal for the volcano plotes to make it interactive.
+Either 3D volcano plots or to hover over the volcano plot and show data points.
 Make the rmd file a little more organised
 Make a powerpoint of how the pipeline goes from fastq files to the end result

 ## Progress as of 11_27_2018